ccao-data/people/.gitlab/issue_templates/onboarding-internal.md

 Welcome aboard!
 This issue ticket will guide you through your first day.
-If at any point you need help, please reach out to Billy @sweatyhandshake, Dan @dfsnow, or Sam @ssimpson.
+If at any point you need help, please reach out to Billy @sweatyhandshake, Dan @dfsnow, or Nicole @ccaojardine.

 ## Email